espocrm/documentation/docs/administration/fields.md

 ## Common field parameters

-* Label – a name of the field displayed on UI;
+* Label – a name of the field displayed on the UI;
 * Required – whether the field is mandatory; user won't be able to save a record w/o filling the field;
 * Audited – field changes will be stored in stream;
-* Read-only – a field value can't be specified; can be calculated by formula or workflow rule;
+* Read-only – a field value can't be specified, but can be calculated by formula or workflow rule;
+* Read-only After Create – a field value can be specified only when creating a record, after that the field will became read-only;
 * Default – a value pre-filled when creating a new record;
-* Disable Inline Edit – useful when using dynamic forms logic;
+* Disable Inline Edit – may be useful when using Dynamic Logic;
-* Tooltip Text – information about the field for users (Markfown supported).
+* Tooltip Text – information about the field for users (Markfown is supported).

 !!! note